CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 # Final Conclusion

-The project provides the functionality described in the milestone acceptance criteria.
-Because it is clearly stated in the CRDAO standards that low-level code documentation is required, in the reviewer's opinion, this submission should be FAIL.
+The project provides the functionality described in the grant application and milestone acceptance criteria.
+Also, the project has extensive load and end-to-end tests.

+It is stated in the CRDAO standards that low-level code documentation is required but the project has poor code level documentation, especially for class level documentation.
+Moreover, the reviewer highly suggests that the shortcomings pointed out under the Coding Standards section shall be taken care of as it is the final milestine of the project.

+Thus, in the reviewer opinion this submission should fail because of the reasons stated above.

 # Recommendation

 Recommendation | FAIL
 ------------ | -------------